solalek/write-ups/pico-ctf/medium/vault-door-6/vault-door-6.md

     }
 }
 ```
-## Analisys
+## Analysis
 1. The program expects input in the following format: `picoCTF{...}`.
-2. The content in the curly braces is passed in the `checkPassword` function.
+2. The content in the curly braces is passed to the `checkPassword` function.
 3. The content length must be equal 32.
 4. The program processes the input as follows:
  - Input is converted into bytes.